 As was said in the section on the first class meeting, you should hand out your syllabus in the first class.
 The syllabus should include your preferred contact information, a course description, your goals and learning objectives, the grading scheme, and a description of each week’s topic area, readings, and assignments.
-Finally, because our courses are intended to be both interactive and participatory, you should indicate that attendance and class participation are very important and will be considered in the final grading.
-It is important to understand that your syllabus becomes a contract between you and your students.
-Also keep in mind that your 1 credit course is the norm for a full course at Tufts and equivalent to a 3 credit course at many other institutions.
+Framing these in the form of a question is often a very effective technique.